mahshidgh/Nvidia-GStreamer-sample-apps/Dynamic_pipelines/dynamic_file_source/README.md

-# GStreamer Pipeline with YOLO Object Detection
+# Dynamic GStreamer Pipeline with YOLO Object Detection

 This repository contains a GStreamer pipeline integrated with the YOLO object detector.
 The primary function of this pipeline is to process a sequence of video files and output object detection results as well as logging the inference latency in seconds.